Adamimoka/grid-generator/README.md

 ## Usage

-You can access the online demo and see the Grid Generator in action at [Grid Generator Demo](https://adamimoka.github.io/grid-generator/).
+You can access the online demo and see the Grid Generator in action at [adamimoka.github.io/grid-generator](https://adamimoka.github.io/grid-generator/).
 ## Features

 - Customizable grids